giantswarm/rfc/kyverno-policy-deployment/README.md

 Our Kyverno policies have the following properties:
 1. They are owned by different teams
-2. The need to be deployed to different environments
+2. The need to be deployed to different environments & on different providers
 3. They required different testing setups according to 1. and 2.

 Up until now we kept these policies in the same repository called `kyverno-policies`.
 Now that we will have to rename the repository to upgrade Kyverno is an opportune time to discuss the future structure of our Kyverno policies.

 ## Proposals

+These proposals are roughly ordered by the amount of repositories they would introduce by increasing order.

 ## Keep all policies in the same repository
 It's simple, everything stays the same and `kyverno-policies` is just renamed.